bcgsc/pavfinder/README.md

 A new pipeline named `fusion-bloom` coupling PAVFinder with our latest RNA-seq assembler [RNA-Bloom](https://github.com/bcgsc/RNA-Bloom) has been added to the repository.
 We demonstrated that it has higher senstivitiy and specificity than most state-of-the-art fusion callers.

+`TAP2`, the next version of `TAP` using RNA-Bloom instead of Trans-ABySS for better transcriptome assembly, has been released.

 ### Publication
 Readman Chiu, Ka Ming Nip, Justin Chu and Inanc Birol. **TAP: a targeted clinical genomics pipeline for detecting transcript variants using RNA-seq data**. *BMC Med Genomics* (2018) 11:79 [https://doi.org/10.1186/s12920-018-0402-6](https://doi.org/10.1186/s12920-018-0402-6)